 - No Saturday delivery

-Unfortunately, UPS does not have free pick-up nor Saturday delivery, but it does have top-notch tracking and excellent uniforms.
+Unfortunately, UPS does not offer free pick-up or Saturday delivery, but it does have top-notch tracking and excellent uniforms.
 Reliability and ease of tracking are two of the positives of using UPS for business shipping.

-Here is the rundown of shipping options available at UPS.
+Here is a rundown of shipping options available at UPS: